devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

 ### Registry Type: ECR

-To add an Amazon Elastic Container Registry (ECR), select the `ECR` Registry type.
 Amazon ECR is an AWS-managed container image registry service.
 The ECR provides resource-based permissions to the private repositories using AWS Identity and Access Management (IAM).
 ECR allows both Key-based and Role-based authentications.

-Before you begin, create an [IAM user](https://docs.aws.amazon.com/AmazonECR/latest/userguide/get-set-up-for-amazon-ecr.html), and attach only ECR policy ( AmazonEC2ContainerRegistryFullAccess ) if using Key-based auth.
-Or attach the ECR policy ( AmazonEC2ContainerRegistryFullAccess) to the cluster worker nodes IAM role of your Kubernetes cluster if using Role-based access.
+Before you begin, create an [IAM user](https://docs.aws.amazon.com/AmazonECR/latest/userguide/get-set-up-for-amazon-ecr.html) and attach the ECR policy according to the authentication type.

 Provide below information if you select the registry type as `ECR`.